seL4/microkit/docs/manual.md

 * `kernel.elf`
 * `monitor.elf`

-For some boards there are also examples provided in the `examples` directory.
+There are also examples provided in the `example` directory.

 The Microkit SDK does **not** provide, nor require, any specific build system.
 The user is free to build their system using whatever build system is deemed most appropriate for their specific use case.